romaonthego/RESwitch/README.md

 - (void)setTitle:(NSString *)title forLabel:(RESwitchLabel)label;
 ```

-For example, this is how default appearance of `RESwitch` is set:
+For example, this is how the default appearance of `RESwitch` is set:

 ``` objective-c
 [[RESwitch appearance] setBackgroundImage:[UIImage imageNamed:@"RESwitch.bundle/Background"]];